Linkin Park's fifth album was released on June 20, 2012, is this an album back to its origins?

-So true, the power of the electronics and drama of the effects sounds much smaller than in the previous album and indeed the guitar work is a bit reminiscent of the first albums but there is no doubt that the whole sound, electronic layouts, lyrics and dynamics of the songs are light years away from the first two albums.
+So true, the power of the electronics and drama of the effects sounds much smaller than in the previous album and indeed the guitar work is a bit reminiscent of the first albums but there is no doubt that the whole sound, electronic layouts, lyrics, and dynamics of the songs are light years away from the first two albums.

 The recordings for the album lasted about a year with Mike Shinoda and Rick Rubin again working as co-producers on the album.
-Rick as before gave full freedom of action to the veteran team with Mike's leadership and he only met them once a week to give feedback and advise on certain points.
+Rick as before gave full freedom of action to the veteran team with Mike's leadership and he only met them once a week to give feedback and advice on certain points.

 The band members wrote and worked on the album during the tour of the previous album and even though they were already worn out from the shows they felt like they had a “muse” and the creativity poured out of them.
 Chester Bennington said that despite the attrition and exhaustion they decided they were not stopping the flow of creativity and continued to work on the album only in lower gear.
 Mike said they felt they were taking everything they had learned to date and were able to improve the sound and dynamics of the songs.